EmmaJane22/explorer-scouts/README.md

 ### W3C HTML Validator

-The code for all pages was tested using W3C Validator.
+The HTML code for all pages was tested using W3C Validator.
 It was validated by direct input.

 ![w3c home](/readme-images/testing/w3chome.jpg "W3C Validator screenshot home")